alexle/alexle.github.com/posts/paralyzed-by-choice.markdown

 I've noticed this "paralysis" happening more frequently within the last year.
 It was annoying at first, but as the unmade decisions piled up, it began to take a toll on my concentration and focus.
 Oftentimes, I would find my thoughts drifting to my "to-decide" list, throwing off my flow and productivity.

 Apparently, this is not a new phenomenom (thank goodness).
-Barry Schwartz, a psychologist, did an [interesting talk][1] on "The Paradox of Choice", essentially saying that more choices do not leave us happier, but instead more **dissatisfied** and exhausted.
+Barry Schwartz, a psychologist, did an [interesting talk][1] on this called "The Paradox of Choice", essentially saying that more choices do not leave us happier, but instead more **dissatisfied** and exhausted.
 It's no wonder our brains are less efficient, which is already overworked and fatigued as it is.

 So what can be done about it?
 Here are my ideas and plan going forward.

 1. **Simplify my life and possessions.** By doing so, this reduces the number of choices I have to make.
 Back when I had cable TV, I could flip through 100+ channels and still not be able to decide on one.
 Now that I've [cut the cord][2], I don't have to worry about if anything better is on TV.
 If nothing is good on the 5 channels I have, then I'll work on a project or go for a run instead, which is a win-win situation in my book.

 2. **For most choices, one is as good as another.** Instead of agonizing over whether to get a Sam Adams Octoberfest or Left Hand BlackJack, understand that both beers are probably delicious and there is no wrong choice.
-When I think about it, 90% of the choices I make each day have very little difference from the other options.
+When I think about it, 90% of the choices I make each day have little difference from comparable options.

 3. **View each choice, good or bad, as a learning experience.** Life is an adventure and not perfect.
 So why set expectations as anything else?
 If I travel somewhere and don't like it, now I know.
 If it's amazing, even better!
 Either way, it's a lesson learned first-hand and a story to tell my friends.